Hacker0x01/docs.hackerone.com/docs/programs/jira-server-integration.md

    ![jira-server-2](./images/jira-server-2.png)

 4. Navigate to the Application Links console of JIRA by going to **JIRA Administration > Applications > Application Links**.

+> **Note:** You must be a Jira administrator in order to set up and access the Jira integration settings.
+After you set up your integration, you can go back to regular access on Jira.

    ![jira-server-7](./images/jira-server-7.png)

 5. Enter `https://hackerone.com` and click **Create new link**.
    ![jira-server-8](./images/jira-server-8.png)

 6. Enter `https://hackerone.com` in the New URL field in the Configure Application URL window.
    ![jira-server-9](./images/jira-server-9.png)

 7. Enter `HackerOne` for the Application Name and select `Generic Application` in the Link applications window and click **Continue**.
    ![jira-server-10](./images/jira-server-10.png)

 8. Select the pencil icon for HackerOne on the Configure Application Links page.
    ![jira-server-11](./images/jira-server-11.png)

 9. Enter the following information on the Application Details section of the Configure HackerOne window:

 Field | Details